harshutxo/inertus1/README.md

 # Requirements Installer

-This project is a simple Python script that automates the process of checking for a `requirements.txt` file in a specified directory and installing the listed packages using `pip`.
+## About

+The Requirements Installer is a Python script designed to streamline the process of managing Python dependencies.
+By automating the detection and installation of packages listed in a `requirements.txt` file, this tool simplifies environment setup for developers and ensures consistency across different development environments.

 ## Features